The 25 Best Picture Books to Celebrate Christmas

 “Down in the big construction site, there’s work to do for Christmas night.”

-This one is a festive addition to the Goodnight, Goodnight, Construction Site series.
-Excavator, Bulldozer, Dump Truck, Crane, and Cement Mixer build a home for fire engines.
-As they finish the job, they each get their own Christmas surprise!
+This is a festive addition to the Goodnight, Goodnight, Construction Site series.
+Excavator, Bulldozer, Dump Truck, Crane, and Cement Mixer team up to build a home for the fire engines.
+As they wrap up the job, each one gets a special Christmas surprise!

 4 | Don’t Let the Pigeon Drive the Sleigh by Mo Willems

-A new holiday addition to one of our very favorite book series that is sure to be read over and over again.
+This is a fun new holiday addition to one of our favorite book series that you’ll want to read again and again.

 5 | Little Red Sleigh by Erin Guendelsberger

-The Little Red Sleigh dreams of one day becoming Santa’s sleigh.
-But she’s always been told she’s too small, too slow, and too young.
-So, she goes on a journey to find and meet Santa Claus.
+The Little Red Sleigh dreams of becoming Santa’s sleigh someday.
+But everyone says she’s too small, too slow, and too young.
+So, she sets off on a journey to find Santa Claus.

-Along the way, she meets friends who help her discover who she is and what makes her special and unique.
-Plus, this sweet story has a magical Christmas ending!
+On the way, she meets friends who help her see what makes her special and unique.
+And of course, there’s a magical Christmas ending!

 6 | Does Santa Go Down the Chimney? by Mac Barnett